JamesArthurHolland/ivanti/README.md

 When a PR is opened, a workflow builds all the docker images and deploys these to a sandbox in a kubernetes namespace.

+When the PR is merged, the sandbox is deleted, and the images are built again in the main branch.

-This style of work negates the need for a large amount of environments and is in my opinion, the epitome of the DevOps mentality.
+This style of work negates the need for a large amount of environments and is in my opinion, is the essence of devops.

-There is no silosation of dev, qa, staging and prod.
+There is no siloisation of dev, qa, staging and prod.
 There is only one environment, and that is the sandbox.
+The sandbox allows all teams to work together, and the work can be tested with all eyes on the code.

 Too many times, I've witnessed backend developers write code, while frontend developers are working on other functionality, and when it comes time for the frontend developers to work on the new backend code, they find issues with it.
-QA aren't the only people that find issues with requirements.
-This can cause serious problems if there has been lots of code merged since the backend code was written.
+QA aren't the only people that find issues with code.
+This can cause serious problems if there has been lots of code merged since the backend code was written, as if it is a breaking change, it can be difficult to revert the code.

-It also slows down development because the backend developers have to context switch back and try remember what it was that they were doing.
+It also slows down development because the backend developers have to context switch back and try to remember what it was that they were doing.

-With sandboxes, the PR can remain open and it makes it very easy for cross team collaboration, and if there is a time delay between frontend catching up to do their part of the work, the backend code is there in a PR, so they can easily read the code and understand what it is doing.
+With sandboxes, the PR can remain open and it makes it very easy for cross team collaboration, and if there is a time delay between frontend catching up to do their part of the work, the backend code is there in a PR, so the backend devs can easily read the PR and understand what it is they were doing.

 This also makes it easy for QA to test the code before it gets merged.
 There is also a simple end to end test that runs as part of the sandbox, as a proof of concept of how this can be expanded upon by developers and QA.
 Testing is everyone's responsibility.